 Pilar Rico is a commercial and documentary editor based in New York City.
 She has worked for production companies and post-houses such as FluidNY, DirecTV, Vice, Transient Pictures, Pleasant Post, Ntropic, Stack and Hero Studios, and for agencies like J. Walter Thompson, Wunderman, Saatchi & Saatchi LA and Mother NY.

 Pilar's feature work focuses on character-driven documentaries dealing with social issues.
-In 2014 she edited the feature documentary GRAZERS: A COOPERATIVE STORY by award-winning directors Lisa F. Jackson and Sarah Teale.
-In 2016 Pilar edited the feature documentary by Eddie Rosenstein THE FREEDOM TO MARRY, which tells the inside story of the same-sex marriage movement through the eyes of those who led the fight and won Best Editing and Best Documentary Film at 2016 Savannah Film Festival.
-Most recently, Pilar edited the documentary feature PATRIMONIO by Lisa F. Jackson and Sarah Teale which will premiere at 2018 Berlin International Film Festival.
+She has edited feature documentaries by award winning directors Lisa F. Jackson and Sarah Teale’s GRAZERS: A COOPERATIVE STORY and PATRIMONIO by Lisa F. Jackson and Sarah Teale which premiered at 2018 Berlin International Film Festival and Full Frame.
+In 2016 Pilar edited the feature documentary by Eddie Rosenstein THE FREEDOM TO MARRY, which tells the inside story of the same-sex marriage movement and won Best Editing and Best Documentary Film at 2016 Savannah Film Festival.
+Most recently, Pilar edited the feature documentary THE GREAT GREEN WALL by Emmy nominated writer/director Jared P. Scott and produced by Oscar-nominated filmmaker Fernando Meirelles.